rpa-dev/rpa-website/src/pages/about/index.md

 ### History

 Resurrection Lutheran Weekday Preschool (RLWP) opened its doors in September 1997 at its current location in Resurrection Evangelical Lutheran Church in North Arlington.
 Originally housed at Christ United Methodist Church, the school moved to its current home when the hosting church relocated and its former preschool closed.
-The preschool staff has a long history of working together with Martha Foster as Director.
+The preschool staff has a long history of working together with Sue O'Donnell as Director.

 ### Philosophy